Fall color is popping in D.C. area and will increase with the cool nights ahead

 Immediate Washington area

 In the immediate area, we see moderate color emerging in our western areas, with lesser color change east and south of Interstate 95.
-Maples continue to shine brightly in and around Washington as they approach peak along with other early turners.
+Maples continue to shine brightly in and around Washington as they approach peak along with other early-turners.

-Thus far, colors are generally reported to be bright compared to past years.
-Following a wet summer, this fall has delivered an abundance of sunny, mild days, and clear, crisp nights — a great recipe for intense autumn hues.
+Thus far, colors are generally reported to be bright, compared with past years.
+After a wet summer, this fall has delivered an abundance of sunny, mild days and clear, crisp nights — a great recipe for intense autumn hues.

 Forecast for the weekend and beyond